 However, as sound an argument as that all makes in favor of passenger trains, it doesn’t tell the full story.
 Political salience may fuel a pre-existing passion for rail travel, but it is less likely to inspire it.
 “Almost anything is possible on a Train” wrote Paul Theroux, one of our greatest contemporary travel writers.
 From a cultural and sociological standpoint, the train is the mode of transport equivalent of a coffee shop: a collaborative space to take in the changing environment and landscape.
 In comparison, a trip by air or bus is more akin to instant coffee.

 Visionary artist Doug Aitken must have been aware of this distinction upon conception of a project so holistic as to change our perspective on what a music tour can accomplish, because of course it was more than just that.
 Station to Station was a caravan of all artistic intent barreling across the country at high speed.
 While there was material preconceived for the event, there were also café cars that shed their seats for use as a mobile music recording studio, and a video editing lab.
 In the event of passing from one end of the train to the other, one at times had to dive under active cameras, filming pieces of kinetic art designed to dance with the movement of the train.
 The musicians and visual artists passed their time in glorious ex-Milwaukee road lounge cars laden with art books, coconut water, and Coors heavy.
 The spirit was more than convivial; it was inspirational.
 In the process of a tour that linked places as disparate as St. Paul, Minnesota to Winslow, Arizona with a slew of avant-garde media, art was created in the process of the trip of a quantity intended for release over the next several years.
 Rarely do mere tours leave so much in their wake.
-Perhaps most significantly from our perspective, many of the artists came away with a realization of the unique experiential portent in train travel.
+Perhaps most significantly from our perspective, many of the artists came away with an entirely new sense of what travel can be.

 “This is religion, man.
 You sit on the train, and your stress just disappears over the miles with the scenery” a singer in the iconic Reggae band The Congos remarked from the Skytop Lounge.
 There were scores of young photographers that seemed completely entranced by the discovery of such a significantly different vantage point.
 With very few exceptions, the passengers on the train were all exploring and luxuriating in a strangely new experience, at least the ones who weren’t busily editing film or coordinating what would become the “happening” we were speeding towards in Oakland, CA. In a way, we rail advocates have to thank Doug Aitken for conceiving of a project with such a delicious subliminal effect: the train may have been a means to an end in the spirit of artistic collaboration, but in the same fell swoop, the trip exposed hundreds of culture makers to what train travel can be.